lamar133/websiteLookup/readme.txt

 7. Social media pages and handles --> scrapeMain.py
 8. Does it have an e-commerce platform somewhere on the site? --> getEcommerce.py What platform is it?
 (Shopify, Magento etc.) --> getEcommerce.py

+To activate this program on your local machine make a call to the flask_app.py